catamphetamine/web-service/README.md

 })
 ```

-And also set `authentication` cookie on user login.
-The contents of the cookie is gonna be the signed Json Web Token (data inside the token can be read, i.e. it's not encrypted, but it can't be modified without breaking it because it is signed with a secret key).
+And also, for example, set some kind of authentication cookie on user login.
+The contents of the cookie can be the signed Json Web Token (data inside the token can be read, i.e. it's not encrypted, but it can't be modified without breaking it because it is signed with a secret key).

-Example (using `api` service):
+An example of setting authentication cookie on user login (using `api` service):

 ```js
 import { jwt, errors } from 'web-service'